10 Dove Hunting Tips That Will Help You Shoot More Birds This Season

 Doves feed primarily on seeds, but according to Mississippi State University publications they don’t scratch like other birds.
 This means that doves must find food sources that are accessible on the ground.
 Cornfields, sunflower fields, and native prairie grasses provide ample food but the birds can only utilize these food sources when ground cover is minimal.
-Look for areas where there is plenty of open dirt to accommodate the birds as they feed.
+One of the best dove hunting tips I can offer is to look for areas where there is plenty of open dirt to accommodate the birds as they feed.
 This type of habitat allows doves to feed efficiently and will hold more birds than areas with abundant ground cover.
 Freshly-disked areas are also very attractive to birds.
 If you’re a landowner simply turning over the soil, which exposes seeds and makes for easy feeding, will draw large numbers of birds.

 Monocultures—areas that are dominated by a single plant species—can provide doves with abundant food, but areas dominated by a single food source generally offer a boom-or-bust proposition for birds.
 When seeds are mature and available the birds will have plenty to eat, but when the crop is cleaned-up the birds will largely vacate the area.
 Wildlife biologists know this and generally plant dove fields with a variety of mixed seeding plants including browntop millet, barley, grain sorghum, and sunflowers.
-When scouting for birds pay special attention to areas where there are a variety of seeding plants in proximity to one another.
+A good dove hunting tip is to pay special attention to areas where there are a variety of seeding plants in proximity to one another when you’re scouting.
 These areas will attract birds throughout the season.

 Most hunters recognize agricultural crop fields that will attract birds.
 However, if you understand which native plants are most attractive to doves you’ll be able to identify potential hotspot that might be overlooked by others.
 Doves feed on a variety of native and non-native plants in the fall, and very few hunters can recognize all of them.
 Pay particular attention to stands of barnyard grass, ragweed, Johnson grass, lespedeza, poke weed (identifiable by its purple berries and stems), sedges, and wild peas.
 All of these plants are very attractive to the birds—and largely ignored by other hunters.
 Open areas around these plants are hidden dove hotspots.